I-2-1-65.Hearings

 EXCEPTION:

 In title II disability claims in which the period at issue expired before the date of the hearing decision, the claimant need not be offered the opportunity to appear and present evidence at a hearing unless the ALJ finds that the facts warrant it.
-(See I-3-7-40 B.2.b.)
+(See I-3-7-40 B.Note.)

 B. Types of Hearings